Jim Weller

 AD Migration Site

 We were migrating to a new Active Directory.
 Each computer and user needed to be migrated.
-This was a PHP web app for field techs to migrate a user while they migrating the computer.
-It migrated AD SID history, another LDAP directory, and tens of apps.
+This was a PHP web app for field techs to migrate a user while they were on-site migrating the computer.
+It transferred AD SID history, another LDAP directory, and tens of apps.

 Statewide Network